 Malaysia’s FDI inflows have remained strong, driven by key sectors such as manufacturing, digital technology, and renewable energy.
 According to the Malaysian Investment Development Authority (MIDA), total approved investments in the first nine months of 2024 reached RM225 billion, reflecting sustained investor confidence.

-Meanwhile, Malaysia’s economy grew by 5.2% during the same period, as reported by the Department of Statistics Malaysia, highlighting the country’s resilience and promising outlook for foreign investors
+Meanwhile, Malaysia’s economy grew by 5.2% during the same period, as reported by the Department of Statistics Malaysia, highlighting the country’s resilience and promising outlook for foreign investors.

 ASEAN’s position as a net recipient of FDI also benefits Malaysia.
 Companies are increasingly realigning their supply chains, with Malaysia playing a pivotal role due to its geographic advantages and robust trade agreements.